nelonmelons/memorymake/README.md

 For image generation, you will require the Hugging Face inference API key in a `.env` file in the backend directory.
 However, since the model is open-source, you can also modify the code to download the weights and run it locally.

 > All the models used in this project are open-source and free to use.

+## Next Steps

+1. Enhance the prompt used to generate images (Stable Diffusion) to include more pronounced 3D features

+2. Improve the 3D generation pipeline to minimize distortion and improve the overall quality of the generated 3D models

+3. Render the 3D models in a VR headset!!

+4. Implement CycleGAN to allow users to change the style of the generated 3D models (not just adding artistic styles)